Are you wondering what types of materials you can use for 3D printing? Do you want to know the different types of 3D printing materials?

 Once you use plastic other than ABS and PLA for 3D printing, you are already using a specialized plastic with specific properties rather than for general 3D printing.
 Here are some of them.

-This is commonly used in powder form with sintering process or in filament form with FDM process.
+Nylon or polyamide is commonly used in powder form with sintering process or in filament form with FDM process.
 This material is strong, flexible and durable.
 Nylon is naturally white in color, but it can be colored for pre or post-printing.

-HIPS are plastic filaments used for dissolvable support structures in FDM printers.
+High Impact Polystyrene or HIPS are plastic filaments used for dissolvable support structures in FDM printers.
 HIPS have similar characteristics with ABS, only that it is completely soluble in liquid hydrocarbon called limonene.

-So, if you are using an FDM printer with more than one print head you can extrude ABS in one head and HIPS in another head as a support material.
+If you are using an FDM printer with more than one print head you can extrude ABS in one head and HIPS in another head as a support material.
 HIPS will dissolve away, leaving ABS behind for a cleaner output.

 LayBrick and LayWood